 Given that section 6quat(1A) requires the foreign tax to be "proved to be payable" by a person and that no person has "any right of recovery" of the tax (see 5.3.3), an unconditional legal liability in the context of section 6quat means the foreign tax must have been levied legitimately under the foreign jurisdiction's tax law and tax treaty (if applicable) to potentially qualify for a rebate under section 6quat(1).
 If the foreign tax has not been levied legitimately under the domestic law of the foreign jurisdiction or has been levied contrary to the provisions of a tax treaty (if applicable), the foreign tax would not be "proved to be payable" and a person would possibly have a "right of recovery".
 For example, if a foreign jurisdiction imposes a tax on a person that is not in accordance with the foreign jurisdiction's tax law or tax treaty (if applicable), and the tax is paid, with or without prejudice or challenge, by the person, the foreign tax will not be regarded as "proved to be payable" and the person will not be regarded as not having a "right of recovery" for purposes of section 6quat(1A).
-Such foreign tax will not qualify for a rebate under section 6quat(1) or a deduction under section 6quat(1C) (see 6.).
+Such foreign tax will not qualify for a rebate under section 6quat(1).
+Similar principles apply to the deduction for foreign taxes on South African-source income which potentially qualify for a deduction under section 6quat(1C) (see 6.).